nathanschwarz/meteor-cluster/README.md

   `TaskQueue` is a Mongodb backed job queue.

 # Cluster
+  `Cluster` is the WorkerPool Handler<br/><br/>
+  on the Master it
+  - verifies if jobs are in the queue
+  - verifies if workers are available, or create them
+  - dispatches jobs to the workers
+  - closes the workers when no jobs are available on the Worker it :
+  - starts the job
+  - once the job is done, it removes the task from the queue

   `Cluster.isMaster()`: `true` if this process is the master<br/>
   `Cluster.maxWorkers()`: returns the maximum number of workers available at the same time<br/>